apache/hudi/website/docs/hoodie_streaming_ingestion.md

 In some cases, you may want to migrate your existing table into Hudi beforehand.
 Please refer to [migration guide](/docs/migration_guide).

-### Using `hudi-utilities` bundle jars
+### Using `hudi-utilities-slim-bundle` bundle jar

-From 0.11.0 release, we start to provide a new `hudi-utilities-slim-bundle` which aims to exclude dependencies that can cause conflicts and compatibility issues with different versions of Spark.

-It is recommended to switch to `hudi-utilities-slim-bundle`, which should be used along with a Hudi Spark bundle corresponding the Spark version used to make utilities work with Spark, e.g., `--packages org.apache.hudi:hudi-utilities-slim-bundle_2.12:0.13.0,org.apache.hudi:hudi-spark3.2-bundle_2.12:0.13.0`.
+It is recommended to use `hudi-utilities-slim-bundle`, which should be used along with a Hudi Spark bundle corresponding the Spark version used to make utilities work with Spark, e.g., `--packages org.apache.hudi:hudi-utilities-slim-bundle_2.12:1.0.0,org.apache.hudi:hudi-spark3.5-bundle_2.12:1.0.0`.

-`hudi-utilities-bundle` remains as a legacy bundle jar to work with Spark 2.4 and 3.1.

 ### Concurrency Control